saleksanyan/DataSearch/README.md

     Run the project.
     Type the data that interests you into the search bar.
     Click on the preferred user/shop/car to get more information about it.

+# How to run the project

+    clone the project
+    write
+    nodemon app.js